 FIG. 5 provides a block diagram of an implementation 500 of the digital mass flowmeter 100 that includes the conduit 120, drivers 46, and sensors 48 of FIGS. 2A and 2B, along with a digital controller 505.
-Analog signals from the sensors 45 48 are converted to digital signals by analog-to-digital ("A/ D") converters 510 and supplied to the controller 505.
+Analog signals from the sensors 40 48 are converted to digital signals by analog-to-digital ("A/D") converters 510 and supplied to the controller 505.
 The A/D converters may be implemented as separate converters, or as separate channels of a single converter.

-control signals from the controller 505 to analog signals for driving the drivers 46.
+Digital-to-analog ("D/A") converters 515 convert digital 45 control signals from the controller 505 to analog signals for driving the drivers 46.
 The use of a separate drive signal for each driver has a number of advantages.
 For example, the system may easily switch between symmetrical and antisymmetrical drive modes for diagnostic purposes.
-In other imple-55 mentations, the signals produced by converters 515 may be amplified by amplifiers prior to being supplied to the drivers 46.
-In still other implementations, a single D/A converter may be used to produce a drive signal applied to both drivers, with the drive signal being inverted prior to being provided to one 60 of the drivers to drive the conduit 120 in the antisymmetrical mode.
+In other imple-50 mentations, the signals produced by converters 515 may be amplified by amplifiers prior to being supplied to the drivers 46.
+In still other implementations, a single D/A converter may be used to produce a drive signal applied to both drivers, with the drive signal being inverted prior to being provided to one 55 of the drivers to drive the conduit 120 in the antisymmetrical mode.

 High precision resistors 520 and amplifiers 525 are used to measure the current supplied to each driver 46.
-A/D converters 530 convert the measured current to digital signals and 65 supply the digital signals to controller 505.
+A/D converters 530 convert the measured current to digital signals and supply the digital signals to controller 505.
 The controller 505 uses the measured currents in generating the driving signals.